NOTACAL logo

 The Love Calculator is a lighthearted entertainment tool that calculates a compatibility percentage between two names using several fun algorithms.
 By analyzing letters, vowels, numerology, and name patterns, it produces a playful love score along with a message based on the result.
 This calculator offers multiple calculation methods so you can compare results and see which one gives the most flattering outcome.
 Each method uses a deterministic algorithm: same names always produce the same result, making it reproducible for sharing with friends.

-This calculator is inspired by classic paper-and-pencil name compatibility games like FLAMES (Friends, Lovers, Affectionate, Marriage, Enemies, Siblings), which have been played for decades as a social activity among friends and classmates.
+This calculator is inspired by classic paper-and-pencil name compatibility games like FLAMES [flames] (Friends, Lovers, Affectionate, Marriage, Enemies, Siblings), which have been played for decades as a social activity among friends and classmates.
 Similar name-based compatibility games appear in many cultures, each with their own unique rules and interpretations.
 The Love Calculator brings together several of these traditions in one entertaining package.

 Remember that all results are purely for fun and should not be taken seriously.
 The Love Calculator is designed as entertainment, similar to party games and icebreaker activities.
 The lowest scores can be just as funny as the highest ones, so experiment with different name combinations and enjoy the experience.